-The department organises a number of theatre visits to a range of venues throughout the year.
+The department organises several theatre visits to a range of venues throughout the year.
 Attending these visits will enhance your appreciation of theatre and develop your ideas about directing, devising, designing and performing.

 Where could drama take you next?

 A Levels or Level 3 Vocational Qualifications such as BTEC National in Performing Arts.